DejeroSupport1/SupportTool/README.md

 # SupportTool

-#NOTE: As of 01/28/2019, hosts will now be in the file *links_.txt* <- Please add new links to this file.
+#NOTE: As of 01/28/2019, hosts will now be in the file *st_links.txt* <- Please add new links to this file.

-#This repo contains the *"links_.txt"* file host which can be edited.
+#This repo contains the *"st_links.txt"* file host which can be edited.

 #Ensure that the files are uploaded to DROPBOX only.